AreedAdmin/AreedAdmin/README.md

 ---

-> Currently working on TSP Route optimisation and Contextual MAB for dynamic promotion offering in Retail.
+> Currently working on CVRP Optimisation and Contextual MAB for dynamic promotion offering in Retail.

 ## Current Projects